rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ### Delete multiple objects

-To delete all objects for a model, or only those matching given conditions, use the `deleteAll` method.
+Use the `deleteAll` method to delete all objects for a model or only those matching given condition(s):

 JavaScript syntax:
     :::javascript